creativecommons/quantifying/README.md

 [homebrew]: https://brew.sh/

-### Running scripts that require client credentials
+### Managing client credentials

-To successfully run scripts that require client credentials, you will need to follow these steps:
+Client credentials should be stored in an environment file:
 1. Copy the contents of the `env.example` file in the script's directory to `.env`:
     ```shell